Frequently Asked Questions

 Children in our Transitional (2-3 years of age), Traditional (3-6 years of age) and Upper School (6-9 and 9-12 years of age) programs participate in school-wide social outreach drives including collecting non-perishable food items, baby gifts and aid for animal shelters.
 The Social Outreach Drives are designed so that the individual student can have meaningful participation at the level they are able and the school community as a whole is accomplishing regular service work.

-Students at the Traditional and Upper School levels have regularly scheduled enrichment classes that include Creative Movement, Art and Yoga, depending on the level and afternoon program.
-A variety of after school clubs are also offered.
+Students at the Traditional and Upper School levels have art activities and self-directed Yoga available, depending on the level and afternoon program.

 That being said, we are first and foremost a Montessori educational program.
 In general, our student's families provide much to their children in the way of travel, sport and cultural exposure.
 Our method of education requires time, focus and consistency to be done well.
 This is our priority.
 We work hard to keep our environments peaceful, giving the students the time they need to move through complete learning processes.
 Our students are engaged, interested and motivated to learn and progress.
 They are not waiting to get through the academic portion of the day to "do something fun".... they are already doing something fun... learning!